ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ## Reintroduction of Validation Records

 When a domain has a new owner, that new owner could add a Validation Record that was present in the previous version of the domain.
 In the case of persistent validation this could be used to claim that the original User still has access to the domain within the Application Service Provider's service.
 Applications implementing persistent domain validation need to include this risk within their threat model.

+# Privacy Considerations

+As records are visible in the DNS they should be considered to be public information.
+While information in the Unique Token can be helpful to Domain Operators, some constructions of Unique Tokens can leak information identifying a User either directly (e.g. containing the User's identity or account identifier) or indirectly (e.g., an unkeyed hash of a username).

 # IANA Considerations